 New Zealand’s only gorillas live at this Christchurch Zoo

-Housed in Orana’s Great Ape Centre, these magnificent primates have both an indoor and outdoor area.
+Housed in Orana’s Great Ape Centre, these magnificent primates have indoor and outdoor areas.
 Interacting through the enclosure perimeters with the critically endangered western lowland gorilla, we could appreciate his human-like qualities.

 At first, whilst indoors, he seemed to just stare at me through the glass.
 But once the keepers opened the door, he went out, and seemed to get a bit cheeky, sticking out his tongue.